Arizona State Sun Devils: Rivalries

 A strong academic and athletic rivalry exists between the University of Arizona and Arizona State University.

 Arizona State University fields the more accomplished baseball team with five College World Series national championships (1965, 1967, 1969, 1977 and 1981) to the University of Arizona's four College World Series national championships (1976, 1980, 1986, and 2012).
-As of May 2024, the schools have met 493 times on the baseball diamond, dating back over 100 years to the first contest in 1907.
-Arizona leads the all-time series 263–229–1 as of May 8, 2024.
+As of March 2026, the schools have met 501 times on the baseball diamond, dating back 119 years to the first contest in 1907.
+Arizona leads the all-time series 267–237–1 as of April 14th, 2026.

 The annual football rivalry game between the two schools is known as "The Duel in the Desert."
 It is one of the most heated rivalries in college football.
-The University of Arizona has the all-time series lead with a record of 51–45–1 dating back to the time when ASU was the Tempe Normal Owls and Teacher's College Bulldogs.
+The University of Arizona has the all-time series lead with a record of 52–46–1 dating back to the time when ASU was the Tempe Normal Owls and Teacher's College Bulldogs.
 The school adopted the moniker, the Sun Devils, on November 20, 1946.
 The trophy awarded after each game, the Territorial Cup, is the nation's oldest rivalry trophy.
-It is held as of 2024 by Arizona State University.
+It is held as of 2025 by the University of Arizona.

 In 2009, State Farm introduced the sponsored "State Farm Territorial Cup" for the two schools.
 Arizona won the inaugural season of the series 10.5 points to 7.5.

 The ASU wrestling team has been dominant over the UA Wildcats with a record of 28–8 all time.
 The University of Arizona no longer has a wrestling program.